tue-alga/topotide/README.md

 TopoTide is available for Windows and Linux systems, and is free software licensed under the GNU General Public License version 3.

-In the `src` directory, the actual C++ implementation can be found.
-The directory `src/gui` contains a GUI for visualizing the output, written in Qt, which can also be run in batch mode using a CLI.
-The directory `src/test` contains unit tests for essential parts of the implementation.
+In the `lib` directory, the C++ implementation of the algorithms can be found.
+The directory `gui` contains a GUI for visualizing the output, written in Qt, which can also be run in batch mode using a CLI.
+The directory `test` contains unit tests for essential parts of the implementation.
 More documentation on how to use TopoTide can be found in the manual in the `manual` directory.

 ## Dependencies